GkChris/pathdoras-box/README.md

 #### Usage
 Import the *pathtool* function.

-First parameter is the root folder,
+First parameter is the root folder.

 Second parameter needs to be an empty array.

 Third parameter is optional.
 Pass true for writing results to external txt file

 ```Javascript